-You have to be especially careful at this age to get them something age-appropriate – not too young or too old.
+You have to be especially careful at this age to get them something age-appropriate — not too young or too old.
 Skew too young, like a doll or stuffed animal, and they’ll feel the gift is too babyish.
 Skew too old, like a graphic YA novel, and they might not have the maturity level to handle it.
 So it helps to understand a bit about tweens when looking for the right gift.
-Although every child is an individual, there are a few general developmental and social milestones they hold in common.
+Although every child is an individual, they have a few general developmental and social milestones in common.

-Like teenagers, tweens gravitate toward what’s “cool.”
+Like teenagers, tweens gravitate toward what’s cool among their peer group.
 You’ll score big if you get them a gift in line with the latest trends.
 But tweens also have their own unique interests.
 During this age of transition, they try out lots of different hobbies and personas, so opt for a gift that speaks to their latest bout of self-expression.
 You get bonus points if it’s something they can share with their friends.
 Social connections take on primary importance during these years.

 There are undeniable benefits to encouraging kids to read.
 For example, a 2018 study published in the journal Social Science Research found that the more books kids are exposed to, the better they do academically.